PrivateBin/PrivateBin/doc/Installation.md

 `Database` backend.
 The big advantage is that the deployment on Google Cloud Platform using Google Cloud Run is easy and cheap.

-To use the Google Cloud Storage backend you have to install the suggested library using the command `composer require google/cloud-storage`.

 #### Using S3 Storage
 Similar to Google Cloud Storage, you can choose S3 as storage backend.
-It uses the AWS SDK for PHP, but can also talk to a Rados gateway as part of a CEPH cluster.
-To use this backend, you first have to install the SDK in the document root of PrivateBin: `composer require aws/aws-sdk-php`.
-You have to create the S3 bucket on the CEPH cluster before using the S3 backend.
+It uses the AWS SDK for PHP, but can also talk to a Rados gateway as part of a Ceph cluster.

+To use this backend, you first have to install the SDK from the installation directory of PrivateBin: `composer require aws/aws-sdk-php`

+You have to create an S3 bucket on the Ceph cluster before using the S3 backend.

 In the `[model]` section of cfg/conf.php, set `class` to `S3Storage`.